-The Mackenzie House is located at 82 Bond St (just south of Dundas St E) in downtown Toronto.
+The Mackenzie House is located at 82 Bond St (just south of Dundas St E) in the Downtown Yonge area of Toronto.
 The historic property was the last home of William Lyon Mackenzie, Toronto’s first mayor.

 William Lyon Mackenzie